winglang/playground/src/tutorials/06-tutorial.md

-# Compile for the cloud
+# Compile for AWS

-We finished building and testing our application using Wing Console.
+We finished building and testing our application locally 🥳

-Let's compile the code to be read to be deployed on aws.
-The output of the compilation is terraform for provisions the resources, add the proper permissions and javascript that will be deployed to the the provisioned cloud.Functions.
+1. Click the "Compile" button ↓
+2. Download the resulting zip file with Javascript and Terraform artifacts.

+*🧑‍🎓 The compiler generates least privilege permissions, Networking topology and other cloud mechanics.*